Caprese Skewers

 We respect your privacy.
 Unsubscribe at any time.

-Additionally, you can make the skewers in advance and refrigerate them until it’s time to party.
-And this is a great recipe to ask for help from your kids, who will enjoy the skewering process.
-(Assuming your children aren’t terrors with toothpicks and will be able to handle them without hurting themselves of others.)
+This is a great recipe to ask for help from your kids, who will enjoy the skewering process.
+(Assuming your children will be able to handle the toothpicks without hurting themselves or others.)

 And while I might not have had a ton of guests to enjoy these skewers with me when I made and photographed them, I can assure you that they were gobbled up just as quickly as if there had been multiple hungry partygoers.